 - Collision damages: liability of a charterer to an owner for employing an incompetent pilot.

 Jonathan Kemp is a former solicitor who qualified in 1990, after serving as a navigating officer in the Royal Navy.
 He specialises in maritime dispute resolution, particularly in relation to bulk and food products, and also shipbuilding and other maritime commercial contracts.

 Jonathan has a particular interest in the ballast water management regulations and has advised the United Kingdom’s Maritime & Coastguard Agency on the challenges in enforcing the IMO Ballast Water Management Convention requirements.

 Jonathan has worked in Singapore and London and is now based in Newcastle upon Tyne.
-He also practices as a notary public.
+He practices as a notary public.
 Jonathan regularly speaks and leads workshops on maritime legal topics in the United Kingdom, India and the Far East.
-He advocates the use of plain English and is a member of Clarity International.

 - Advising oil tanker owner on shipbuilding contract re-negotiation and on related guarantees.

 - Edible cargo damage claims: acting for shipowners, P&I Clubs and a UK importer.

 - Advising the UK Maritime & Coastguard Agency and others on IMO International Ballast Water Management Convention issues.